 NOTE: i The arrow at the right of the ADD NEW ACTION box is used to enter the commands of the macro.
-Those commands are executed in the order that you enter them.
+Those commands are executed in the order that they are displayed in the MACRO BUILDER window.

 ii When you select an action a new ADD NEW ACTION box is added after the current action.